 Information needed to prepare the Schedule of Funding Progress is included in Table 15.
 This shows that the funded ratio (ratio of actuarial assets to accrued liabilities) decreased dramatically over the three-year period ending with the 2003 valuation, and subsequently generally increased over the next five valuations.
-However, with the loss in the actuarial value of assets in FY 2009 and FY 2010 the funded ratio has decreased to the 2005-2006 levels.
+However, with the losses in the actuarial value of assets in FY 2009, FY 2010, and again in FY 2011 (all as a result of the financial crisis during FY 2009) the funded ratio has decreased to the 2005-2006 levels.